hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 ## Putting it together

 Now that we have some basic math under our belt, let's try to map a real equation to assembly!
-You may remember the slope-intercept equation from school.
-If you're anything like me and don't remember it, it looks like:
+You may have learned the slope-intercept equation from school.
+If you're anything like me and don't recall, it looks like:

 <p align="center">
   <br />